The Simple, Cheap Improvement I Made to My iPhone MagSafe Charger

 What do you think?
 Am I making improvements to a countermeasure that I should have never adopted?
 Or, should Apple tweak their design to include a felt bottom?
 Or, would you want to copy what I did?

 As Joe Swartz and I wrote about in our Healthcare Kaizen books, I followed our five-step process:

 - Discuss the problem (well, I talked to myself, LOL)

 - Share the improvement (this post)

-You can also see the discussion that was generated by me sharing the shorter version of the story on LinkedIn:Note: Comments have been turned off for the time being to try to shut down excessive spam/bot traffic to the site.
-If you'd like to add a comment, please share the post on LinkedIn or Twitter with your comments and thoughts.
+You can also see the discussion that was generated by me sharing the shorter version of the story on LinkedIn:What do you think?
+Scroll down to comment or share your thoughts and the post on social media.
+Don't want to miss a post or podcast?
 Subscribe to get notified about posts via email daily or weekly.